Depression is feeling extreme sad. These feelings are severe enough to interfere with daily life, and can last for weeks or months, rather than days.

 - Seasonal affective disorder(SAD/winter blues)

-- Situation when depression and hallucinations or delusions co-occur .
+The situation when depression and hallucinations or delusions co-occur.

 - Biochemical abnormalities of neurotransmitters